The 10 Worst Neighborhoods In Fort Worth For 2022

 Then, we ranked each neighborhood in Fort Worth, Texas for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Fort Worth to live.
-Or skip to the end to see the list of all 16 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 16 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Fort Worth

-Well there you have it -- the worst of the neighborhoods in Fort Worth with South East landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Fort Worth with South East landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Fort Worth aren't all bad.
+As mentioned earlier, the neighborhoods in Fort Worth aren’t all bad.
 Tcu-West Cliff takes the cake as the best place to live in Fort Worth.

 We ranked the neighborhoods from worst to best in the chart below.